SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 ### controls.js
 The first control is the tool selection menu.
-It first create <select> with options and an `update` event handler that changes the app state when the tool is changed.
+It first create <select> with options and an `onchange` event handler that changes the app state when the tool is changed.

+The second control is the color select menu.
+It works similarly.